georgescutelnicu/Wanderlust/README.md

 ## Credits

 - **Data:** Most of the data was gathered from earthroulette.com, a valuable resource for travel information.
-- **Theme:** Created by templatemo and modified by me in order to fit this project.
+- **Theme:** Created by templatemo and modified by me to fit this project.

 ---